vllm-project/llm-compressor/docs/conceptual_guides/inference_acceleration.md

 ## Weight and Activation Quantization

-With weight and activation quantization, we quantize both the weights and activations to lower precision (typically to `int8` or `fp8`).
-At inference time, we can use lower precision tensor cores to accelerate computation.
-Lower precision tensor cores have more TFLOPS (floating-point operations per second) available:
+With weight and activation quantization, both the weights and activations are converted to to `int8` or `fp8`.
+At inference time, we can use low precision tensor cores, which have more FLOPS available:

 | GPU       | `fp16`            | `int8`            | `fp8`             |
 | -         | -                 | -                 | -                 |